PeterChou1/BudgetTracker/README.md

 ### Technical Challenged faced

 - Extra caution must be used when writing code handling bank information.
-HTTPS should be enforced.
-Code should tested against common vectors of attack.
-(SQL injection, cross site scripting attack, etc)
 - Building custom charts using d3js.
 D3 is a low level library for building charts.
 Developing new custom charts will be a technical hurdle
 - Front end state management.
 The application will track a large amount of states front as the users navigate through UI.
 Keeping the state management understandable and maintainable will be a technical hurdle.
 - Responsivness.
 The application should be fast and responsive there should not be a significant delay between user action and response from application.
 Writing resource efficient front end and back end code will be a technical hurdle.